Noise Fit, Estimation Error and a Sharpe Information Criterion: Introduction

 For the Sharpe ratio, \cite{bailey2014deflated} and \cite{harvey2015backtesting} derive estimates of the out-of-sample Sharpe if the in-sample Sharpe ratio is obtained by maximizing over $N$ trials.
-Their approach is based on computing $p-$values for multiple hypothesis testing and using them as a heuristic for the Sharpe ratio. \cite{novymarx2015} looks at critical values for selecting the $k$ best out of $N$ independent signals.
+Their approach is based on computing $p$-values for multiple hypothesis testing and using them as a heuristic for the Sharpe ratio. \cite{novymarx2015} looks at critical values for selecting the $k$ best out of $N$ independent signals.
 While critical values for hypothesis testing essentially correct for the noise fit in the data, they do not adjust for the estimation error.\footnote{This is as statistical standard tests are designed for inference about the predictive power of the unknown \textit{true parameter} but not about the parameter that will be applied out-of-sample, namely the noise contaminated \textit{estimated parameter}.
-This can be best seen for the likelihood ratio test, whose test statistic (in the Gaussian case) is $\chi^2(k)$ distributed, while the difference between in-sample and out-of-sample log likelihood is $\chi^2(2 k)$ distributed which is why the Akaike Information Criterion punishes the number of parameters by a factor $2$ (see also section 4.2). }
+This can be best seen for the likelihood ratio test, whose test statistic (in the Gaussian case) is $\frac{1}{2}\chi^2(k)$ distributed, while the difference between in-sample and out-of-sample log likelihood is $\frac{1}{2}\chi^2(2 k)$ distributed which is why the Akaike Information Criterion punishes the number of parameters by a factor $2$ (see also Section 4.2). }

 Recently, \cite{kourtis2016sharpe} derived an approximate correction for the estimation error (but not noise fit) for the squared Sharpe ratio obtained from maximizing over a k-dimensional parameter space under the assumption that the true Sharpe ratio is known.
 As the squared Sharpe ratio (which can turn negative numbers positive) approximates mean-variance utility, this is up to order $o(1/T)$ the same correction as in \citet*[equation (16)]{kan2007optimal}, who derive an estimator for the out-of-sample mean variance utility in dependence of the unknown optimal one.
-The necessary adjustment is half the adjustment in the AIC as there is no correction for noise fit.
+Their adjustment is half the adjustment in the AIC as there is no correction for noise fit.

 \cite{kan2015economic}, among other results, calculate the distribution of the out-of-sample Sharpe ratio.
-However, also their result depends on the unknown true Sharpe ratio.
+However, also their result depends on knowledge of the true Sharpe ratio.
 In contrast, we do not assume the true Sharpe ratio to be known and provide an estimator based purely on observable data.